Dominic Knowles

 Dominic Thomas Knowles (born 13 February 1992) is an English footballer who plays for Curzon Ashton as a striker.

+He Retired from playing in 2022.

 Career

 Burnley

 Born in Accrington, Lancashire, Knowles started his career at Burnley in 2008, coming through the youth system, but never made a first team appearance before his release in June 2012.

 Spells at Gainsborough Trinity and Harrogate Town

 Knowles joined Gainsborough Trinity, after failed trials with York City and Stevenage, he went on to score 10 goals in 18 appearances before being released after an unsanctioned trial with Burton Albion.

 He then joined Harrogate Town, in January 2013 scoring 10 goals in 14 games before joining Burton Albion permanently in the summer of 2013.

 Burton Albion

 On 18 June 2013, Knowles was awarded a permanent contract, having spent the final months of the last term at Burton.

 Kidderminster Harriers

 On 30 January 2015, Dominic signed for Conference playoff hopefuls Kidderminster Harriers on loan till the end of the season.
 On 19 March, Dominic was recalled by his parent club.